studio201/DoctrineEncryptBundle/Resources/doc/custom_encryptor.md

 # Customer encryption class

-We can imagine that you want to use your own encryption class, it is simpel.
+We can imagine that you want to use your own encryption class, it is simple.

 ### Warning: make sure you add the `<ENC>` after your encrypted string.